ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/rtp-llm/_review.md

             - "No"
         correct_answer: 2
         explanation: >
-            No. rtp-llm can also be deployed as a API server, user can use curl or other client to get LLM chatbot response.
+            rtp-llm can also be deployed as an API server, and the user can use curl or another client to generate an LLM chatbot response.

 # ================================================================================
 #       FIXED, DO NOT MODIFY